Five top tips

-Online behavioural advertising is safe and transparent.
-Advertisers don’t know who you are because the information that is collected can’t be used to identify you and is based on browsing activity to deliver advertising that reflects these interests.
-Take a moment to learn more about behavioural advertising.
+Companies use this website, and the tools we provide, to help ensure that interested-based advertising is safe and transparent.
+Interest-based advertising is based on your browsing activity to deliver advertising that reflects inferred interests.
+Take a moment to learn more about interested-based advertising.

 2. Look for the icon on the websites you’re visiting

-Many of the advertisements on the websites that you’re visiting will have a symbol or icon within it (see the below example).
-By clicking on this icon you can find out more details about the information collected and use, as well as ways to manage or control it.
+Many of the advertisements on the websites that you’re visiting will have the “AdChoices Icon” embedded within them (see the example below).
+By clicking on this icon you can find out more details about the information collected and used, as well as ways to manage or control it.

-3. Make a choice about whether you want behavioural advertising or not
+3. Make a choice about whether you want Interested-based advertising or not

-Companies serving behavioural advertising will also provide you with more information about how to decline behavioural advertising.
-Opt out of behavioural advertising.
+Companies serving Interested-based advertising will also provide you with more information about how to decline interested-based advertising.
+Opt out of interested-based advertising.